 What we did last year

-• We procured a contract to digitise all five and a half thousand of our tenants’ house files and create an electronic document management system to reduce our reliance on paper;
+• We saw the successful completion of the digitisation of all five and a half thousand of our tenants’ house files and create an electronic document management system to reduce our reliance on paper

 Customer engagement

-Customers are at the heart of everything we do and we try to ensure that there are opportunities to have your say and get involved in a way which suits you.
+Customers are at the heart of everything we do and we try to ensure that there are opportunities to have your say and get involved in a way that suits you.

 We have a dedicated customer engagement team to support tenants and leaseholders in involvement opportunities including the Charnwood Housing Residents’ Forum, Senior Citizens’ Forum, Leaseholders’ Forum, Housing Management Advisory Board, focus groups, editorial panel and a readers’ panel.